 Use Cases for This Method

-Keyword filtering allows you to block any website that contains a given keyword in the Omnibox (address bar + search bar) of the browser.
+Keyword filtering allows you to block websites that contain a given keyword in the Omnibox (address bar + search bar) of the browser.
 This can be used to block any page with a specific keyword in its URL.

 How to Block Websites Using Keywords